 - The most common causes of sensorineural hearing loss include: exposure to loud sounds, aging, illness, head trauma, ototoxic medications, stroke, high fever, Ménière's disease and heredity.

 - Mixed hearing loss: A combination of conductive and sensorineural components.

 At Audiology & Hearing Aid Solutions, we’re committed to helping you improve your quality of life through better hearing.
 The first step in that process is determining the type of hearing loss you’ve sustained and determining which solution will best fit your needs.

 Contact us to schedule your free, no-obligation hearing screening today.
-We have five convenient locations in Northern New Jersey, in the Clifton, Paramus, Pompton Lakes, Mahwah, Morristown, and Pompton Plains communities.
+We have six convenient locations in Northern New Jersey, in the Clifton, Paramus, Pompton Lakes, Mahwah, Morristown, and Pompton Plains communities.